adred/react-dropzone/README.md

 # selfmade-react-dropzone

-Simple React hook to create a HTML5-compliant drag'n'drop zone for files with support for appending files through multiple drag and drop.
+Simple React hook to create a HTML5-compliant drag'n'drop zone for files with support for auto-upload and appending files through multiple drag and drop.
 This is based on https://github.com/react-dropzone/react-dropzone/

 ## Installation